Implementing a Singly Linked List from Scratch — A Practical Guide to Pointers and Memory

 int size;

-} SentinelList;Here we embed the sentinel node directly into the struct instead of using a pointer to it — the benefit of this is one fewer malloc, and the lifetimes of the sentinel and the linked list struct are naturally bound.
-The sentinel node's data field is meaningless; only the next field is useful.
+} SentinelList;Here, we embed the sentinel node directly into the structure instead of using a pointer to it.
+This approach saves one malloc call, and naturally binds the lifetime of the sentinel to that of the list structure.
+The data field of the sentinel node is meaningless; only the next field is useful.

 /// @brief 创建带哨兵节点的链表